lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

    modeled (instead of neutral particles).
 With the unit style *real*, masses are in grams per mole, distances in Ångstroms, time in femtoseconds, energies in Kcal/mole.
-With the atom style *full*, each atom is a dot with a mass and a charge.
-In addition, each atom can be linked by bonds, angles, dihedrals and impropers potentials (for example to form molecules).
-The *bond_style*, *angle_style*, and *dihedral_style* commands define the styles of bond angle, and dihedrals used in the simulation, respectively, and the *harmonic* and *charmm* keywords impose the type of potential to use.
+With the *atom_style full*, each atom is a dot with a mass and a charge that can be linked by bonds, angles, dihedrals and impropers potentials (for example to form molecules).
+The *bond_style*, *angle_style*, and *dihedral_style* commands define the styles of bond angle, and dihedrals used in the simulation, respectively, and the *harmonic* keyword imposes the form of the potentials.

-.. admonition:: About the use of charmm style
-    :class: info

-    The future merging of the water with the PEG has already been anticipated as the *charmm angle_style* and *dihedral_style* are requirements of the PEG's model.

-    A rigid water model will be used here, so the bond and angle styles that are chosen have no consequence on the water model, they will only matter to the PEG when it is added.

 ..  container:: justify

-    With the *pair_style* named *lj/cut/tip4p/long*, atoms
+    With the *pair_style* named *lj/cut/coul/long*, atoms
     interact through both a Lennard-Jones (LJ) potential and through Coulombic interactions.
-This pair style is specific to four points water models, and automatically accounts for the additional massless site.
-The six numbers are, respectively,

-    -  **1 -** the atom type for the oxygen O of the tip4p water,
-    -  **2 -** the atom type for the hydrogen H of the tip4p water,
-    -  **3 -** the OH bond type,
-    -  **4 -** the HOH angle type,
-    -  **5 -** the distance from O atom to the massless charge (here 0.105 Ångstroms is set by the TIP4P/epsilon water model),
-    -  **6 -** the cutoff (here of 12 Ångstroms).
+The value of *12* is the cut off for the short range interactions.

 .. admonition:: About cutoff in molecular dynamics
     :class: info